fran-scala/Quantum_computing_talks/README.md

 Slides are available both in Italian and in English.

-Complete viedo recording of the seminar is available on YouTube at the following [link]( https://youtu.be/M2IaEme-tS0).
+Complete viedo recording of the seminar (in Italian) is available on YouTube at the following [link]( https://youtu.be/M2IaEme-tS0).